-We feel it is important to share with you the beauty of where we live and worship and to introduce to you some of the things that make our area special.
 The community of Boyne City is situated on Lake Charlevoix with the adjoining Boyne River running right through the city.
-Many natural and recreational areas surround Boyne City and include but are not limited to parks, nature preserves, trails (both motorized and non motorized) skiing and winter sports.
-A bike trail is nearly complete that will eventually link Boyne City with other trails throughout neighboring communities.
+Many natural and recreational areas surround Boyne City and include parks, nature preserves, trails (both motorized and non motorized) skiing and winter sports.
+A bike trail links Boyne City with other trails throughout neighboring communities.
 Young State Park is located on Lake Charlevoix just a couple of miles outside of the city limits and Whiting, a county owned park, is located on the other side of the lake and is a popular stop for those seeking a more relaxed visit.

 Good Neighbors Food Pantry

-2015 - Nativity parishioners have been involved in the formation of the Good Neighbors Food Pantry.
+Nativity parishioners have been involved in the formation of the Good Neighbors Food Pantry.
 Working closely with Manna, whose mission is to feed the hungry in Northern Michigan, the food pantry serves a growing need in Boyne City and surrounding areas.
-In addition, Nativity has offered up a piece of their property for a Pantry Garden which is scheduled to be planted in the spring of 2016.
-The garden will be cared for by parishioners, pantry and community volunteers.
-All produce harvested will be donated to the food pantry.
+In addition, Nativity uses its back yard for a Pantry Garden.
+The garden is cared for by parishioners, pantry and community volunteers.
+All produce harvested is donated to the food pantry.

-Assembled and distributed to friends in the community who Nativity wishes to remember at Thanksgiving time.
+We assemble and distribute Thanksgiving Baskets to friends in the community who Nativity wishes to remember at Thanksgiving time.

 Boyne Area Community Christmas

-Nativity participated in providing lunch for volunteers who were working as well as helping with collecting needed items.
+Nativity participates in providing volunteers for packing and distribution day as well as helping with collecting needed items.

-In 2016 Nativity financially supported 6 community ministries and organizations.
-They are as follows: Boyne Area Deacon Fund, Hospital Chaplain Fund, Good Neighbors Food Pantry, Boyne City Free Clinic, Episcopal Relief and Development and Faith In Practice, and the Moms and Tots Center/His House Ministries.
+Nativity financially supports 8 community ministries and organizations: Boyne Area Deacon Fund, Hospital Chaplain Fund, Good Neighbors Food Pantry, Boyne City Free Clinic, Episcopal Relief and Development, Faith In Practice, and the Moms and Tots Center/His House Ministries.